-I couldn’t help but think how President Obama and other world leaders have been pushing “climate change” for the purpose of regulating business and world events.
+I couldn’t help but think how former President Obama and other world leaders still have been pushing “climate change” for the purpose of regulating business and world events.
 How wrong men can be when faced with true prophecy.
 We are not heeding the warnings of God but people are listening to the fables of men.
-Today’s message is that we are to remain vigilant to the teaching of Christ through His holy Catholic Church despite what these false prophets proclaim.
+The Catholic Church today’s message is that we are to remain vigilant to the teaching of Christ through His holy Church despite what these false prophets proclaim.

-Recently I was told by one of our Catholic Priests of an American Soldier deployed to Iraq who came to Father wanting to go to Confession.
+When I was in Iraq, I was told by one of our Catholic Priests visiting our JSS of an American Soldier deployed to Iraq who came to Father wanting to go to Confession.
 He told Father that he had been in more skirmishes with the enemy and he felt that his own life was seriously in danger.

 Father heard his Confession, gave him absolution, and the Soldier left there with God’s grace.
 Six days later, this same Soldier was killed in action after an attack upon his patrol.
 Tragic as this is, what a great sign this Soldier has left us.
 Through his example, he shows a great sign of predestination knowing that he packed his bags for eternity and today is in the hands of the Lord.

 It is a terrible thing to have someone die in your hands as I did during our 2007 deployment.